-Since I have arrived in my newly adopted home town of Pyin Oo Lwin (Maymyo) I’ve been fascinated by its multicultural society.
-The city was founded in 1885 by the British as Hill Station, with Colonel May (5.
+Since I arrived in my newly adopted hometown of Pyin Oo Lwin (Maymyo), I’ve been fascinated by its multicultural society.
+The city was founded in 1885 by the British as a Hill Station, with Colonel May (5.
 Bengal Infantry) playing a leading role.
 If you add the Burmese word for city (myo) to the colonel’s name, you get Maymyo.
 It’s that simple.
 It served as the British governor’s summer residence during the British colonial era.
-From this time, numerous colonial buildings have been preserved that give the city its special charm.
-In 1990, the city was renamed Pyin Oo Lwin, which was the name of a Shan settlement that had been there long before Hill Station was founded.
-Although the city is located in the Shan Mountains, it is a part of Mandalay region.
-Today it is largely shaped by the military academy, cadets in uniform can be seen everywhere.
+From this time, numerous colonial buildings have been preserved that give the city its unique charm.
+In 1990, the city was renamed Pyin Oo Lwin, the name of a Shan settlement that had been there long before Hill Station was founded.
+Although the city is located in the Shan Mountains, it is a part of the Mandalay region.
+Today, it is primarily shaped by the military academy; cadets in uniform can be seen everywhere.
 Pyin Oo Lwin could almost be called cosmopolitan.
-To this day members of many minorities live here, who played an important role during the British colonial period.
-First among them are of course Indians from all corners of the subcontinent.
+To this day, members of many minorities live here, who played an essential role during the British colonial period.
+First among them are, of course, Indians from all corners of the subcontinent.
 I am only at the beginning of my research here and have so far mainly dealt with the Gurkhas (Nepalese warriors), besides with Hindu temple festivals (see my article Deepavali).

-Most of the Nepalese in Myanmar are the descendants of soldiers who served in the British colonial army.
+Most Nepalese in Myanmar are the descendants of soldiers who served in the British colonial army.
 A number of Gurkhas also served in the Burmese army after Myanmar’s independence (1948).
-About 8.000 Nepalese live in Pyin Oo Lwin today.
+About 8,000 Nepalese live in Pyin Oo Lwin today.
 Probably it reminds them of their homeland.
-It is cooler than in the hot Myanmar plains and there are even a few hills.
-So far I have found quite a few temples in the area that are frequented by the community: the Pashupatinath temple, in downtown Pyin Oo Lwin, the Kartikumar temple about 6 km from the city center on the Mandalay-Lashio Road and yet another in Anisakhan, a small town about 12 km from Pyin Oo Lwin.
-Two new temples are under construction: the Vishnu temple in downtown and the Santoshi Mata temple north of the railway line.
+It is cooler than in the hot Myanmar plains, and there are even a few hills.
+So far, I have found quite a few temples in the area that are frequented by the community: the Pashupatinath temple in downtown Pyin Oo Lwin, the Kartikumar temple about 6 km from the city center on the Mandalay-Lashio Road, and yet another in Anisakhan, a small town about 12 km from Pyin Oo Lwin.
+Two new temples have been opened recently: the Vishnu temple downtown and the Santoshi Mata temple north of the railway line.

 At the southern end of Aung Zeya Road is a temple complex belonging to the Nepalese Gorakha (Gurkha) community.
 It is usually called Pashupatinath temple.
 Which is not entirely correct, because strictly speaking there are two temples: the large Durga temple and the smaller Pashupatinath temple.
 The former is dedicated to the goddess Durga, whom the Burmese worship as Nat under the name Durga Maedaw.
 The smaller Pashupatinath Temple has an interesting history, although it is not very old.
 It was founded in 1964 by King Mahendra of Nepal (1920-1972) during a visit to (then) Burma.
 The king was considered a patron by the Nepalese living in Myanmar.
 However, the monarchy has been abolished in Nepal since 2008.
 The temple is dedicated to the god Shiva, who is worshipped by many believers as the overlord of Nepal.
 Here in his form as Pashupati, i.e. ‘Lord of the beasts’.
 This is a very old incarnation of the God, as a similar deity was the object of worship already in the Indus culture (3rd millennium B.C.).
 In front of the temple stands a statue of the bull Nandi, Shiva’s mount and one of Hanuman, commonly known as the ‘monkey god’.
 A somewhat crude simplification.